Skip to content

 What Are The Symptoms Of A Traumatic Brain Injury?

-Immediate side effects of a traumatic brain injury include:
+Immediate side effects of a mild to moderate traumatic brain injury include:

 • Fatigue